Yibbies/picoCTF2017/Level 1/Write ups/raw2hex.md

 The flag is:#:3?0R??_?$??SR
 ```

-Given the name of the challenge and the executable, it would be safe to assume that we cannot simply copy and paste the garbage flag text into the answer, so we should convert this to hex.
+Given the name of the challenge and the executable, it would be safe to assume that we cannot simply copy and paste the garbage flag text as the answer, so we should convert this to hex.
 This can be achieved by using the xxd tool.
 To do this, we pipe the output of the executable into xxd and obtain the hex value of the output:

 ```bash
 # -p: output in postscript plain hexdump style.